 The following are service flows for this use case:

-Player A (a lady who is a fan for gaming metaverse) configures her smartphone, which can be called UE.
+1) Player A (a lady who is a fan of the gaming mobile metaverse service) configures her smartphone (a UE.)
 One path is established between the cloud or edge server and the UE.
-The UE sends a request to the 5GS, and the 5GS authorizes the request and exposes the capability of metaverse game production and game development (e.g. expose APIs) to the UE.
+The UE sends a request to the 5GS, and the 5GS authorizes the request and exposes the capability of mobile metaverse game production and game development (e.g. expose APIs) to the UE.
 Player A controls her avatar and performs game production and game development based on the rules made by her and the game development or material library stored on the cloud or edge server.
 She creates a basketball game venue, game rules, NFT characters (with player attributes), supermarkets, etc., all stored and run on the cloud or edge server.

-NOTE: The edge may be a burden when it comes to long-term services, such as metaverse data storage and large-scale computing.
-In such a case, cloud service is essential for being a centralized node to maintaining shared space for thousands or even millions of concurrent users in such a large metaverse, and cloud-edge interaction via 5GS is necessary.
+NOTE: The edge may be a burden when it comes to long-term services, such as mobile metaverse service data storage and large-scale computing.
+In such a case, cloud service is essential for being a centralized node to maintaining shared space for thousands or even millions of concurrent users in such a large scale mobile metaverse service, and cloud-edge interaction via 5GS is necessary.

-Player A invites seven players (B, C, D, E, F, G, H) from the metaverse to join the game venue created by himself.
+2) Player A invites seven players (B, C, D, E, F, G, H) who are participating in the mobile metaverse service to join the game venue created by herself.
 These players form two teams to play a 3v3 basketball game match.
 Among them, B, C, and D are one group, E, F, and G are another group, and H is the game referee.
-Each member of each group chooses their own NFT character.
+Each member of each group chooses their own digital representatoin.
 Then, player A publishes the game match information, and other players as spectators in the metaverse can enter the game venue to watch the match.

 NOTE: Players A, B, C, D, E, F, G, and H can be located in different areas in the physical world.

-The game starts.
-When the players are playing in the venue of the metaverse, 3D positioning accuracy is required for the avatars to represent the players’ location and also gestures for a basketball game.
-The team members in the physical world control the basketball through 5GS in the uplink direction by a typical mobile input device, e.g., VR headset, VR glasses, and at the same time can interact with each other and pass the basketball to them; though the player has no touch with the basketball in the physical world, he can get some haptic experience of the basketball.
-The team members both in the physical world and virtual world can interact with each other via 5GS anytime, anywhere for an immersive experience.
+3) The game starts.
+When the players are playing in a venue realized as a mobile metaverse service.
+3D positioning accuracy is required for the digital representations (avatars) that represent the players’ location and also gestures in a basketball game.
+The team members in the physical world control the (digital representation of the) basketball through 5GS in the uplink direction by means of a typical mobile input device, e.g., VR headset, VR glasses.
+At the same time, the players can interact with each other and pass the basketball, etc.; though the player has no actual contact with a basketball in the physical world, he can get some haptic experience of the basketball.
+The team members both in the physical world and digital representation can interact with each other via 5GS anytime, anywhere for an immersive experience.

-Spectators can watch the game match while eating snacks bought from the supermarket in the venue through 5GS by a typical mobile input device.
-At the same time, they can view the game attributes, including game rules and player information, by switching the viewing direction.
-Multiple sensor information can be feedback to spectators an immersive live show experience through 5GS in the downlink direction.
-The spectators both in the physical world and virtual world can interact with each other via 5GS for an immersive experience.
+4) Spectators can watch the game match through 5G system by a typical mobile device.
+At the same time, the spectators can view diverse content such as the game attributes, including game rules and player information, by switching the viewing direction.
+Multiple mobile metaverse media can be provided to spectators an immersive live show experience through 5G system.
+The spectators can interact with each other via 5G system for an immersive experience.

-NOTE: During the running of the game, UE can access to the metaverse with low power consumption to reduce the metaverse game interruption.
-The cloud or edge server is used for coding, rendering, and generating the mobile metaverse for immersive gaming and live show.
+NOTE: During the running of the game, UE can access mobile metaverse services with low power consumption to reduce the metaverse game interruption.
+The cloud or edge server is used for coding, rendering, and generating the mobile metaverse media for immersive gaming and live show mobile metaverse services.

-Player A terminates the game application.
+5) Player A terminates the game application.